 Peyton's song, and the way he delivers it, is a good example of being present with us here and now, even though he refers to some moments from the past.

 And it’s interesting that the very last line is “the only thing that matters is today”.

 Why physical freedom is so important.

-Now if our physical voice is restricted, if we feel we have to strain for high notes, for example, then that takes us out of the present moment big time.
+Now, if our physical voice is restricted, if we feel we have to strain to reach those high notes for example, then that takes us out of the present moment.

-(At my performance workshops for singers around the world, you see how we instantly make you more charismatic and captivating.)
+(At my performance workshops for singers around the world, you learn how we instantly make you more present, charismatic and captivating.)

 He wants to be able to fix his voice on a bad day.
-He wants to be able to have the skill to prepare for various situations. and he wants to have the skill to use the full dynamics and range of his voice easily so he can focus on the song and the connection with the audience when he sings.
+He wants to be able to have the skill to prepare for various situations.
+And he wants to have the skill to use the full dynamics and range of his voice easily so he can focus on the song and the connection with the audience when he performs..

 How do you feel when you perform?
 Is there room for improvement in your voice, in your ability to create a bond with your audience?

 What comes to mind when you watch the video and read this article?

 Per Bristow is the creator the Sing With Freedom, The Singing Zone, and the Speak With Freedom home study training that singers and speakers in 132 countries use to improve and free their voices and become more confident and influential performers.
 He does workshops/masterclasses and live events around the world.